Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Methodology

-The prior and its gradient \wrt $\bx$ can be employed by any state-of-the-art iterator to solve Bayesian inverse problems.
-In this work, we use the gradient-based \emph{Stochastic Variational Inference (SVI)} procedure \cite{hoffman2013stochastic, blei2017variational} due to its efficiency in high stochastic dimensions, especially for calculating posterior approximations of spatial random fields \cite{koutsourelakis2016variational, Franck_Koutsourelakis_2016, rixner2021probabilistic}.
-More specifically, we use a sparse multivariate Gaussian, whose covariance matrix $K$ has a fixed bandwidth, as the variational distribution $\qmf(\bx|\bphi)$ to approximate the multi-fidelity posterior $\pmf(\bx|\Yobs)$:
+The prior and its gradient \wrt $\bx$ can be employed by any state-of-the-art iterator to solve BIPs.
+In this work, we use the gradient-based \emph{SVI} procedure \cite{hoffman2013stochastic, blei2017variational} due to its efficiency in high stochastic dimensions, especially for calculating posterior approximations of spatial random fields \cite{koutsourelakis2016variational, Franck_Koutsourelakis_2016, rixner2021probabilistic}.
+More specifically, we use a sparse multivariate Gaussian, whose covariance matrix $K$ has a fixed bandwidth, as the variational distribution $\qmf(\bx|\bphi)$ to approximate the MF posterior $\pmf(\bx|\Yobs)$:

 In Equation \eqref{eqn: var_approx}, $\bphi_1$ corresponds to the parameterization of the mean vector, and $\bphi_2$ to the parameterization of the lower Cholesky factor $L$ of the Gaussian's covariance matrix.
-The latter is modeled as a sparse matrix with controllable off-diagonal width (controllable bandwidth), such that we only account for the correlation structure of neighboring degrees of freedom (DoFs).
-We refer to our associated publication \cite{nitzler2025highdimsvi} for more details on this procedure and more background on the effectiveness, cost, and stability of different parameterization techniques.
-SVI and other gradient-based inference schemes require the gradient $\nabla_{\bx} \pmf(\bx,\Yobs)$ of the unnormalized posterior in Equation \eqref{eqn: unnormalized_posterior}, and hence of the multi-fidelity log-likelihood $\nabla_{\bx}\lmf(\bx)$.
-The latter is implicitly dependent on a physics-based simulation model $\Mlf(\bx)$ (in our case a FEM model), such that we additionally have to implement the LF adjoint model $\Alf\left(\bx,\nabla_{\Ylf}\lmf(\Ylf)\right)$, which is usually easy to derive.
-We provide details of the adjoint procedure in the associated publication \cite{nitzler2025highdimsvi}.
+The latter is modeled as a sparse matrix with controllable off-diagonal width (controllable bandwidth), such that we only account for the correlation structure of neighboring DoFs.
+SVI and other gradient-based inference schemes require the gradient $\nabla_{\bx} \pmf(\bx,\Yobs)$ of the unnormalized posterior in Equation \eqref{eqn: unnormalized_posterior}, and hence of the MF log-likelihood $\nabla_{\bx}\lmf(\bx)$.
+The latter is implicitly dependent on a physics-based simulation model $\Mlf(\bx)$ (in our case, a FEM model), such that we additionally have to implement the LF adjoint model $\Alf\left(\bx,\nabla_{\Ylf}\lmf(\Ylf)\right)$, which is usually easy to derive.
 Our open-source software framework QUEENS \cite{queens} automatically manages the involved models and gradient evaluations.
-Specifically for BMFIA, we furthermore clip the partial gradient of the multi-fidelity log-likelihood $\frac{\partial \lmf(\bx,\Zlf)}{\partial \Zlf}$ that serves as a right-hand side for the adjoint solve to avoid instabilities in the solution process.
+Specifically for BMFIA, we furthermore clip the partial gradient of the MF log-likelihood $\frac{\partial \lmf(\bx,\Zlf)}{\partial \Zlf}$ that serves as a right-hand side for the adjoint solve to avoid instabilities in the solution process.